 If you have athlete’s foot, a healthcare professional

-It’s important to wash your feet regularly with soap and water.
-This can help prevent athlete’s foot in particular.
+If you have athlete’s foot or eczema, it’s important to wash your feet regularly with mild soap and warm water.

 Additionally, you can help